 He advises marijuana-using organ transplant patients to “aggressively advocate for your rights.”

-Ask for proof that marijuana negatively affects organ transplantation.
+If you get hassled by doctors because you use cannabis, ask them for proof that marijuana negatively affects organ transplantation.

 If doctors claim your marijuana use endangers the success of your transplant, provide doctors evidence that cannabis helps transplant patients, Straumietis advises.